ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 ## Questions whilst designing

-- I have used temperature and temperature setpoint here as it seems logical to me.
-It was mentioned in the meeting that the mercury algorithm set the needle valve based on the heater power.
+- There seems to be a mix of terminology for the lookup table key.
+Here I have used the difference between the temperature and temperature setpoint because it was one of the terms used and seemed logical to me.
+The other suggestion was using the difference between the current heater power and the target heater power.
 Is using the difference between the temperature and temperature setpoint correct?
-As far as I can tell we only seem to be able to get one value for the heater power, not a target and a current value.
+Also, the IOC currently does not have the ability to read a current and target heater power it seems to just read a single value.
+The manual seems to suggest for a heater controller we can set and get a heater power but that is untested comms behaviour from our end.
-  - When we talk about heater power are we talking about a value in Watts, Volts or Percent?
+  - The heater power I have referred to here seems to be in Watts.
+There seems to be a few different heater values with different units.
+Is the one referred to previously a value in Watts, Volts or Percent?
-- This design expects a single temperature channel and a single pressure channel set by the user, does this match the requirements?
-If so are the single temperature cards and pressure cards fixed or do they vary?
+- This design expects the user to set a single temperature channel and a single pressure channel for the behaviour to work with, does this match the requirements?
+If so are the single temperature cards and pressure cards that we want to use for this control fixed or do they vary?

 ## Device Screen